ydahal1/ydahal1/jokes.md

-I asked my date to go to the gym the other day.
-They never showed up.
-That's when I knew we wouldn't work out.
+I have kleptomania, but when it gets bad, I take something for it.

 [
-Thu Oct 16 00:27:43 UTC 2025
+Fri Oct 17 00:27:17 UTC 2025
  ]